-The update of the MDP and Land Use Bylaw involved engagement with the public as well as stakeholders.
-The project team conducted on-line engagement to determine the vision, pillars, and guiding principles.
-Additional engagement was held virtually and in person in 2021 and 2022 to receive feedback on the ideas and on the draft document.
+The update of the MDP involved engagement with the public as well as stakeholders.
+The project team conducted on-line and in-person engagement to determine the vision, pillars, and guiding principles along with receiving feedback on the draft document.
 Feedback was incorporated into the document prior to first and second readings.